ifly6/Communique/README.md

 the way this is implemented, this requires a new file version; it also means that it can easily be extended.
 Please make any requests for new post-processing options via GitHub.

-9. Version 9 adds the ability to scan nations mentioned in the NS API Happenings for activity and (about 88) and return their names for possible telegram despatch.
+9. Version 9 adds the ability to scan nations mentioned in the NS API Happenings for activity and return their names for possible telegram despatch.
 Implementation of this new command requires a new version number as it is not backwards compatible with older versions.

+10. Version 10 allows names to be filtered using `+regex:PATTERN` and `-regex:PATTERN` flags that require and omit regex matches, respectively.
+Obviously, these flags break compatibility with previous versions.
+If there are further kinds of filters desired, make a feature request on GitHub.
+    - As this operates on the Java `Pattern` library, anything that fails in that library—which I don't expect will be often—will also fail here.
+There may be issues when using `:` in any regex because of the way that Communique parses names.
+But `:` doesn't mean anything special, so that should not be much of a problem.
+    - Hint: `-regex:.*[0-9]$` will omit anything that ends with a digit
+    - Hint: `+regex:[a-zA-Z]+` will require only characters

+## Road ahead
-    - The next version is will phrase out the concept of a separate recruiter and simply permit someone to specify that the action taken by the program will be looped upon conclusion of the task.
-Thus, translation of something used in the recruiter would look something like `flag:repeat; limit:1; tag:new`.
+In a future version, I intend to phase out the concept of a separate recruiter and simply permit someoneone to specify that some action be taken repeatedly.
+Some syntax like `flag:repeat; limit:1; tag:new`.